Kansas Shrine Bowl

-The Kansas Shrine Bowl is an annual charity football game benefiting Shriners Children's for Kansas for high school seniors, organized by the Shrine Bowl of Kansas, Inc., a 501(c)(3) non-profit.
+The Kansas Shrine Bowl is an annual charity football game benefiting Shriners Children's for Kansas high school seniors, organized by the Shrine Bowl of Kansas, Inc., a 501(c)(3) non-profit.
 The Shrine Bowl involves members of the five Shrine temples in Kansas.
 The game is held on a college campus in Kansas, which gets bid out every year.

 History

 Since 1974, the Kansas Shrine Bowl established the East vs. West high school football game in Kansas.
-Cities in which the Shrine Bowl has been played in include Hays, Lawrence, Emporia, Manhattan, Topeka, Wichita, and Pittsburg.
+Cities in which the Shrine Bowl has been played in include Hays, Lawrence, Emporia, Manhattan, Topeka, Wichita, Pittsburg, and Dodge City.
 In December 2024, the Kansas Shrine Bowl announced a three-year partnership with Emporia State University, where it'll play host to the Kansas Shrine Bowl from 2026 to 2028.

+The Kansas Shrine Bowl has donated nearly $4 million to Shriners Children's since its establishment in 1974.

 Shrine Bowl week

 Football participants in the Kansas Shrine Bowl football game report for camp eight days before the game, with West team reporting on the west side of the state and the East team reporting on the East side of the state.
 The East team practices at AdventHealth Field at Ottawa University, in Ottawa, and the West team practices at Gowans Stadium at Hutchinson Community College in Hutchinson.